• Agents

 TimeEvent

-Feb 1, 00:44 UTCWrite access blocked on remaining tables
+Feb 1, 00:44 UTCWrite access blocked on remaining tables.
+Full lockdown complete.

 ALTER TABLE your_table ENABLE ROW LEVEL SECURITY;

--- Then create policies that match your access model
+-- Then add policies that match your data model

 CREATE POLICY "Users access own data"